Educational Resources

 The aim is to provide guidance on how to examine a fetus with congenital abnormality and/ or dysmorphic features and how to interpret the findings.
 It is aimed at clinical geneticists, paediatricians, obstetricians, pathologist and radiologists.

-If you wish to have access to this educational tool, please register by contacting the Project Support Officer with the following information:
+If you wish to have access to this educational tool, please register by contacting the with the following information:

 Name